Gdoc/Admin

 The raw correlation between trade and growth

-Over the last couple of centuries, the world economy has experienced sustained positive economic growth, and over the same period, this process of economic growth has been accompanied by even faster growth in global trade.
+Over the last couple of centuries, the world economy has experienced sustained positive economic growth.
+Over the same period, this process of economic growth has been accompanied by even faster growth in global trade.

-In a similar way, if we look at country-level data from the last half century we find that there is also a correlation between economic growth and trade: countries with higher rates of GDP growth also tend to have higher rates of growth in trade as a share of output.
-This basic correlation is shown in the chart here, where we plot the average annual change in real GDP per capita, against growth in trade (average annual change in value of exports as a share of GDP).11
+In a similar way, if we look at country-level data from the last half-century, we find that there is also a correlation between economic growth and trade: countries with higher rates of GDP growth also tend to have higher rates of growth in trade as a share of output.

 Is this statistical association between economic output and trade causal?

-Are these mechanisms supported by the data?
+Does the data support these mechanisms?
 Let's take a look at the available empirical evidence.

 Evidence from cross-country differences in trade, growth, and productivity

 In this study, Frankel and Romer used geography as a proxy for trade to estimate the impact of trade on growth.
 This is a classic example of the so-called instrumental variables approach.
-The idea is that a country's geography is fixed, and mainly affects national income through trade.
+The idea is that a country's geography is assumed to affect national income mainly through trade.
 So if we observe that a country's distance from other countries is a powerful predictor of economic growth (after accounting for other characteristics), then the conclusion is drawn that it must be because trade has an effect on economic growth.
 Following this logic, Frankel and Romer find evidence of a strong impact of trade on economic growth.

-This body of evidence suggests trade is indeed one of the factors driving national average incomes (GDP per capita) and macroeconomic productivity (GDP per worker) over the long run.15
+This body of evidence suggests trade is indeed one of the factors driving national average incomes (GDP per capita) and macroeconomic productivity (GDP per worker) over the long run.16

 Evidence from changes in labor productivity at the firm level